-Stephanie Hussey joined the Davidson field hockey staff in July, 2019.
+Hannah Fisher joined the Davidson staff in April, 2022.

-Recently named to the U.S. Women’s National Team, standout goalkeeper Jenny Rizzo is returning to Davidson’s field hockey program as a full-time assistant coach.
+Recently named to the U.S. Women’s National Team, standout goalkeeper Jenny Rizzo is returning to Davidson’s field hockey program as a volunteer assistant coach.

-Rizzo served as a volunteer assistant with the Wildcats during the 2019 season and spent last year as an assistant coach at Lafayette College.
+Rizzo previously served as an assistant with the Wildcats during the 2021 season and spent 2020 as an assistant coach at Lafayette College.
 A former Penn State standout, Rizzo was one of three goalkeepers named to the U.S. National Team in June.
 While at Davidson, she’ll also train with the national team with hopes of playing in the next Summer Games.

 Rizzo started 79 games as a Penn State goalkeeper, spending more than 5,400 minutes in the cage and posting a .749 career saves percentage.
 She helped the Nittany Lions to three NCAA Tournaments (2016-18), the 2016 Big Ten Tournament title and was named to the All-Big Ten Second Team in 2017 and 2018.